splashdust/bevy_voxel_world/README.md

 ### Custom shader support

-If you need to customize materials futher, you can use `VoxelWorldMaterialPlugin` to register your own Bevy material.
+If you need to customize materials futher, you can use `.with_material(MyCustomVoxelMaterial)`, when adding the plugin, to register your own Bevy material.
 This allows you to use your own custom shader with `bevy_voxel_world`.
 See [this example](https://github.com/splashdust/bevy_voxel_world/blob/main/examples/custom_material.rs) for more details.

 ## Ray casting